rinha4.lb

 Comparison Lane

-The main workflow’s matrix writes participant artifacts and then summarizes them into comparison-results/latest.json.
+The comparison branch workflow writes participant artifacts and then summarizes them into comparison-results/latest.json.
 The Pages workflow copies that file into docs/public/comparison/latest.json when it exists so the site can render the latest table.

 Branch shape